TheGeekMax/fractal-tree/README.md

 # fractal-tree
-fractal tree made with processing
+fractal tree made with processing, a java based library

 video of the program